lab-cosmo/pet-mad/README.md

 ```

 Please note, that this version is not KOKKOS-enabled, so it provides limited performance on GPUs.
-The KOKKOS-enabled version of LAMMPS-METATENSOR will be available soon.
+A recipe to install the KOKKOS-enabled version of LAMMPS-METATENSOR is available [here](docs/README_KOKKOS.md)

 To use system-installed MPI for HPC, install dummy MPI packages first: